 LC offers a unique experience that allows students to immerse themselves into the Costa Rican community while conducting independent research as the Water Quality intern at the University of Georgia’s Costa Rica campus.

 Not only will the student manage freshwater research in the beautiful Bell-Bird Biological Corridor, they will gain hands-on field experience, working extensively with macroinvertebrates collection and identification, data management, and fellow UGA Costa Rica researchers and interns.

 Previous internship students used the opportunity to further their research, using it towards Honors in their major, as well as thesis defense for Lynchburg’s Westover Program.

 Internship opportunities are available in summer, spring, and fall.
-Room and board is provided as part of the internship by UGA Costa Rica facilities, making students only financially responsible for tuition to Lynchburg College and flights to and from Costa Rica.
+Room and board is provided as part of the internship by UGA Costa Rica facilities, making students only financially responsible for tuition to University of Lynchburg and flights to and from Costa Rica.

-Students enroll in independent study courses from Lynchburg College and can also receive internship credit.
-Students need a basic understanding of Spanish with a minimum of Spanish 201 at Lynchburg College, or the equivalent through an AP course or community college courses.
+Students enroll in independent study courses from University of Lynchburg and can also receive internship credit.
+Students need a basic understanding of Spanish with a minimum of Spanish 201 at University of Lynchburg, or the equivalent through an AP course or community college courses.
 This internship opportunity is one of a kind, allowing students with diverse interests and backgrounds to gain experience that could potentially distinguish them from other applicants for employment and graduate school.

 The venture comprises many goals, not simply aimed at improving the water quality, but also heightening awareness concerning land use, stream monitoring of water pollution and student engagement.
 The corridor is uniquely positioned along the Pacific Slope incorporating the area of Monteverde Cloud Forest in the headwaters, providing a pristine originating water source for study.